Konamiman/Nextor/docs/Nextor 3.0 Programmers Reference.md

 ```

 This function call is used to perform miscellaneous operations on Nextor drivers.
 Currently it's used only to initialize and shut down drivers loaded in RAM, but additional operations could be added in future versions of Nextor.
 Consequently, specifying a valid driver segment number is currently always mandatory.

+The routine whose address is passed in DE is handed over to the driver so that it can print its own initialization messages; it must have the same semantics as the BIOS routine `CHPUT` (print the character passed in A, modify AF only).
+Pass DE=0 if the operation must be silent.
+The routine may be located in the TPA, since Nextor pages the caller's TPA in before invoking the driver.
+See _[4.5.4.
+Driver query 4: Initialize driver](Nextor%203.0%20Driver%20Development%20Guide.md#454-driver-query-4-initialize-driver)_ in the driver development guide for the details.

 Note that this function is NOT available in MSX-DOS 1 mode.